segrowth/segrowth.github.io/_posts/2024-03-04-imperative-programming.md

 <details>
 <summary><b>Side Effects</b> - Occurs when the execution of a program modifies external state or resources. </summary>
 <ul>
 Imperative programming is prone to side effects.
-This dependency on external state and resources can lead to issues such as race conditions, where multiple parts of the program attempt to modify shared state concurrently, resulting in unpredictable behavior.
+This dependency on external states and resources can lead to issues such as race conditions, where multiple parts of the program attempt to modify shared states concurrently, resulting in unpredictable behavior.
 </ul>
 <ul>
 Side effects are considered one of the main drawbacks of imperative programming, as they can introduce complexity and